vanjs-org/van/components/README.md

 * `options`: Type `string[]`.
 Required.
 The options of the choice.
 * `showTextFilter`: Type `boolean`.
 Default `false`.
 Optional.
 Whether to show a text filter for the options.
 * `selectedColor`: Type `string`.
 Default `"#f5f5f5"`.
 Optional.
 The background color of the currently selected option.
+* `cyclicalNav`: Type `boolean`.
+Default `false`.
+Optional.
+Whether to navigate through the options via arrow keys in a cyclical manner.
+That is, if `cyclicalNav` is on, when you reach the end of the list, pressing the down arrow key will take you back to the beginning, and vice versa for going up the list with the up arrow key.
 * `customModalProps`: Type: property bags for the [`Modal`](#modal) component (except the `closed` field).
 Default `{}`.
 Optional.
 The custom properties for the `Modal` component you want to specify.
 * `textFilterClass`: Type `string`.
 Default `""`.
 Optional.
 The `class` attribute of the text filter.
 You can specify multiple CSS classes separated by `" "`.
 * `textFilterStyleOverrides`: Type `Record<string, string | number>`.
 Default `{}`.
 Optional.
 A [property bag](#property-bag-for-style-overrides) for the styles you want to override for the text filter.